KoppulaDurgaPrasad/Basic_Front-End_Projects/README.md

 *Role:* Software Developer Intern – Front-End Development

 ## Overview
-This repository contains the front-end development projects completed during the *Micro-IT Virtual Internship.
+This repository contains the  basic front-end development projects .
 The projects were focused on building practical skills using **HTML, **CSS, and **JavaScript*.

 ---